-- Execute a forward-starting hedge so that the hedge and budgeted amount are determined at the same time. - Based on historic usage, adjusted for lower ridership, the MBTA is budgeting for 18.85 million gallons in fuel purchases between its commuter rail and bus in FY24 - The MBTA is targeting a 50% hedge of its budgeted usage (9.4 million gallons).
+- Execute a forward-starting hedge so that the hedge and budgeted amount are determined at the same time. - Based on historic usage, adjusted for lower ridership, the MBTA is budgeting for 18.85 million gallons in fuel purchases between its commuter rail and bus in FY24 - The MBTA is targeting a 50% hedge of its budgeted usage (9.4 million gallons), but is requesting approval for up to 70% hedge to allow for some flexibility.
 Unhedged the MBTA could be exposed to \$24 million in budgetary volatility based on expected volatility - A 50% hedge would reduce potential budgetary volatility to \$8.5-\$17 million (one-to-two standard deviations) - A 50% hedge performs when price per gallon increases.
 The remaining 50% unhedged portion performs when price per gallon decreases.